Artistic Style Developer Information

 Examples

 Source code from the following examples can be copied and pasted into an editor or development environment for compiling and running.
-Or it can be checked out of the repository.
+Or the source code can be downloaded from the "Source Code Downloads" section below.
+The code highlighting for the example html pages was done with Highlight.
+The examples were formatted with Artistic Style using the Horstmann style.

 Calling Artistic Style as a Java Native Interface contains information on calling Artistic Style as a shared library from a Java program using the Java Native Interface (JNI).
 It includes a Java sample program that can be used to test the shared library.
 The Java Development Kit (JDK) must be installed to compile Artistic Style.